cmp-software-one/sm-azure-anti-fraud-policy/README.md

-# Terraform Azure Anti-Fraud Policy Module
+# About this Automation

 This module creates an Azure Policy to block specific Resource Types bieng built in your environment

-## Inputs
+## Fields and Best Practices

 | Name              | Description                                                          | Type   | Default                                                           | Required |
 |-------------------|----------------------------------------------------------------------|--------|-------------------------------------------------------------------|----------|